cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 # Known issues and limitations

-### Homescreen app support in the European Union
+### Homescreen app support on iPhones in the European Union

-Starting with iOS 17.4 Apple will remove support for homescreen apps on iPhones for all users in the European union.
-After the update, homescreen apps will open as tabs in Safari. **Please back up you sessions and cards by selecting "Export" from the menu on the respective tabs before installing the update to iOS 17.4.**
+Starting with iOS 17.4 Apple has removed support for homescreen apps on iPhones for all users in the European union.
+After the update, homescreen apps will open as tabs in Safari.
+Please back up you sessions and cards by selecting "Export" from the menu on the respective tabs before installing the update to iOS 17.4.

 After the update, CloudpilotEmu will continue to work fine as an ordinary app in Safari, and you can reimport your previously backed up data.
-However, there are several quirks of Safari that you should be aware of in order to improve your experience.
+However, there are several quirks that you should be aware of in order to improve your experience.

--   **Loss of data without regular interaction**: All pages that are displayed in Safari loose their stored data if they are not opened for more than seven days.
-The only way to prevent this reliably is to disable cross site tracking protection in the Safari settings, which may be harmful to your privacy.
-Please make sure that you open CloudpilotEmu on a regular basis (for example by setting a calendar reminder with a link) in order prevent data loss, and do regular backups of your data by exporting sessions and cards.
+-   **Potential loss of data**: All pages in Safari loose their stored data if they are not opened for more than seven days.
+The only way to prevent this reliably is to disable cross site tracking protection in Settings, which may be harmful to your privacy.
+Please make sure that you open CloudpilotEmu on a regular basis (for example by setting a calendar reminder with a link) in order prevent data loss, and save regular backups of your data by exporting sessions and cards.

-    It is possible to decrease the risk of data loss by going to the system settings and enabling
+    It is possible to decrease the risk of data loss by going to Settings and enabling
-    "Safari" -> "Advanced" -> "Feature Flags" -> "Disable removal of non-cookie data after 7 days...".
+    "Safari / Advanced / Feature Flags / Disable removal of non-cookie data after 7 days...".
 However, this setting resets and needs to be reenabled if Safari is updated, and Safari in its boundless wisdom may still remove data if the app is not opened for more than 30 days.